wiimmers/keyring-search/README.md

 ### Linux - Keyutils
-If using the Linux Keyutils platform, the keystore is non persistent and is used more To utilize search of any keyring, call this function directly.
+If using the Linux Keyutils platform, the keystore is non persistent and is used more as a secure cache.
+To utilize search of any keyring, call this function directly.
 The generic platform independent search defaults to the `session` keyring and ignores the `by` parameter.
 To customize the search for other keyrings besides `session` use `search_by_keyring` located in the keyutils module.
 ```rust
 use keyring_search::{Search, Limit, List};